 Runoff also affected nesting areas after initial storms were over.
-Although flash flooding may occur soon after a storm we found that water levels often continued to rise for days after the storm.
+Although flash flooding may occur soon after a storm I found that water levels often continued to rise for days after the storm.
 High water levels were an important factor influencing breeding success at several Minnesota colonies.
-Forster's Terns nested at Mother Lake in 1986, but after heavy rains and an increase of 18 cm in water depth eight days after the previous nest check, eight monitored nests were lost.
+Forster's Terns nested at Mother Lake in 1986, but after heavy rains and an increase of at least 18 cm inches in water depth 8 days after the previous nest check, eight monitored nests were lost, and other nests that were not monitored probably were lost as well.
 Many nests were built on the lower portions of muskrat houses and were flooded.
 A few eggs at Clearwater and Swan lake also were submerged.
 In 1985, six eggs were submerged at Clearwater Lake after water levels rose.
-A two egg clutch fell into the water in 1986 at Swan Lake when the cattail base on which the nest was built turned over.
+A two egg clutch fell into the water in 1986 at

+Swan Lake when the cattail base on which the nest was built turned over.
 At lakes Clearwater and Osakis, high spring water levels apparently prevented Forster's Terns from breeding in 1986.
 Mitchell (1941) also documented a Forster's Tern nest that was destroyed by a rise in the water level and wave action.
 Fox (1960) reported that a Forster's Tern nest on an island was destroyed when the island was completely innudated by water after a heavy rain.
 However, Zuranich (1963) found that 20 Forster's Terns nests in Kansas were unaffected by gradually rising water.
 Although water levels rose 0.7 m, the nests floated freely and rose with the water level.

-Predators. -- Although only one chick from monitored nests was found dead from predation we observed other evidence of predation during general field observations during both years of the study.
+Predators.--Although only one chick from monitored nests was found dead from predation I observed other evidence of predation during general field observations during both years of the study.
 In 1985 one chick was found dead with a neck wound; another chick was found decapitated.
 Both chicks were nearly fledged and were found at Clearwater Lake.
 Four dead chicks were found at Swan Lake in 1985, one with two puncture wounds approximately 2.5 cm apart.
 The same day, an egg was found with a single puncture.
 At the same site, a decapitated adult was found.
 In 1986, pieces of two adults were found at Swan Lake: one head, three wings and two backs with tails.
 Decapitated birds are characteristic of Great Horned Owl kills.
-Vermeer (1970) found seven decapitated adults in a California ( $\underline{L}$ . $\underline{californicus}$ ) and Ring-billed gull colony, and feathers of a Great Horned Owl in the same In 1986 a Great Horned Owl was seen once at Swan Lake during the breeding season, and several were seen at Mother Lake both during and after the breeding season.
-Mink and Black-crowned Night Herons (Nyctocorax nycticorax) were present at all study sites and also may have consumed Forester's Terns (Errington 1967; Collins 1970).
+Vermeer (1970) found seven decapitated adults in a California (L. californicus) and Ring-billed gull colony, and feathers of a Great Horned Owl in the same area.
+In 1986 a Great Horned Owl was seen once at Swan Lake during the breeding season, and several were seen at Mother Lake both during and after the breeding season.
+Mink also may have been a predator on the Forster's Terns at Mother Lake (Errington, 1967).